Intervention/docs/image/v4/modifying-images/inserting.md

 ---
 title: "Insert Images"
-subtitle: "Place Images onto other Images"
+subtitle: "Inserting images onto other images"
 lead: "Learn how to insert images onto other images using the Intervention Image library.
 Position images, adjust offsets, and control opacity for custom overlays or watermarks."
 sort: 1
 ---